 About the EIS

-The Western Harbour Tunnel and Warringah Freeway Upgrade environment impact statement (EIS) is
+The Western Harbour Tunnel and Warringah Freeway Upgrade environmental impact statement (EIS) was on public exhibition between

-This page provides more detail on the EIS and how to make a submission.
+This page provides more detail on the EIS.

 About the project

 What is Western Harbour Tunnel and Warringah Freeway Upgrade?

 The NSW Government’s vision for Sydney is one of an integrated road and public transport network that gives you the freedom to choose how and when you get around, no matter where you live and work.

 One area of focus in Sydney is to complete the missing links in the motorway network to support the growth of our communities, places and economy, and enable people and goods to move safely and reliably around our city and beyond.

 We know Sydney traffic can be frustrating, especially in peak hour.
 The Western Harbour Tunnel and Warringah Freeway Upgrade will change the way you travel across Sydney Harbour.
 This project will get you to places faster by improving capacity and providing new direct routes and reliability on both sides of the harbour.